SparseLinearAlgebra/cuBool/README.md

 ## Acknowledgments

-This is research project of the Programming Languages and Tools Laboratory at Jet-Brains Research company.
-Laboratory website [link](https://research.jetbrains.org/groups/plt_lab/projects/).
+This is research project of the Programming Languages and Tools Laboratory at JetBrains Research company.
+Laboratory website [link](https://research.jetbrains.org/groups/plt_lab/).

+## Also

+The name of the library is formed by a combination of words *Cuda* and *Boolean*, what literally means *Cuda with Boolean* and sounds very similar to the name of the programming language *COBOL*.